List of military slang terms: SNAFU

 SNAFU is widely used to stand for the sarcastic expression Situation Normal: All Fucked Up, as a well-known example of military acronym slang.
 However, the military acronym originally stood for "Status Nominal: All Fucked Up."
 It is sometimes bowdlerized to all fouled up or similar.
 It means that the situation is bad, but that this is a normal state of affairs.
-It is typically used in a joking manner to describe something that is working as intended.
+It is typically used in a joking manner to describe something that is working as intended, but doesn't necessarily work well when used for its intended purpose.
 The acronym is believed to have originated in the United States Marine Corps during World War II.

-Time magazine used the term in their June 16, 1942 issue: "Last week U.S. citizens knew that gasoline rationing and rubber requisitioning were snafu."
+Time magazine used the term in their June 16, 1942, issue: "Last week U.S. citizens knew that gasoline rationing and rubber requisitioning were snafu."
 Most reference works, including the Random House Webster's Unabridged Dictionary, supply an origin date of 1940–1944, generally attributing it to the United States Army.

 Rick Atkinson ascribes the origin of SNAFU, FUBAR, and a bevy of other terms to cynical G.I.s ridiculing the Army's penchant for acronyms.

 Private Snafu is the title character of a series of military instructional films, most of which were written by Theodor "Dr. Seuss" Geisel, Philip D. Eastman, and Munro Leaf.

 In modern usage, snafu is sometimes used as an interjection, although it is mostly now used as a noun.
 Snafu also sometimes refers to a bad situation, mistake, or cause of the trouble.
 It is more commonly used in modern vernacular to describe running into an error or problem that is large and unexpected.
 For example, in 2005, The New York Times published an article titled "Hospital Staff Cutback Blamed for Test Result Snafu".

 The attribution of SNAFU to the American military is not universally accepted: it has also been attributed to the British, although the Oxford English Dictionary gives its origin and first recorded use as the U.S. military.

 In 1946, as part of a wider study of military slang, Frederick Elkin noted: "...[there] are a few acceptable substitutes, such as 'screw up' or 'mess up', but these do not have the emphasis value of the obscene equivalent."
 He considered the expression SNAFU to be: "...a caricature of Army direction.
 The soldier resignedly accepts his own less responsible position and expresses his cynicism at the inefficiency of Army authority."
 He also noted that "the expression … is coming into general civilian use."

 An Imperial FU

-An Imperial FU (An Imperial Fuck Up) was used during World War I by soldiers of the outlying British Empire, e.g. Canada, Australia, New Zealand, the Union of South Africa, Kenya, Tanganyika, India, in reference to odd/conflicting orders from British authorities.
+An Imperial FU (An Imperial Fuck Up) was used during World War I by soldiers of the outlying British Empire in reference to odd/conflicting orders from British authorities.
 Note that during World War I, the British Empire had an Imperial War Cabinet, and the troops from Australia were called the Australian Imperial Force (AIF), not to be confused with the AEF, the American Expeditionary Forces of WWI, or the Allied Expeditionary Force of WWII.